a1v0/a1v0.de/draft-articles/software-docs-and-how-to-write-them.md

 But have courage, because there's an easier way that will make everyone happy: you won't have to work too hard and your end-user gets their docs on time.

-- how to write good docs with one simple trick
+## How to write good docs with one simple trick

-  - if you, like most people, don't have a dedicated docs-writing team working for you, follow these steps
+If you, like most people, don't have a dedicated docs-writing team working for you, then follow these steps:

-  - make a document right at the start of the project
+1. **Create a blank document right at the start of the project.** Word; Notepad; [Obsidian](https://obsidian.md/); pen and paper; or whatever floats your boat.
-  - add bullet point notes of the stuff you need to document as you go along
-    - no need to add too much detail, because it might lose its accuracy throughout the dev process
-  - periodically review to see which bits of the program are closed off/complete and document them
-  - this way, you can get as much documentation out of the way during the dev process as possible and you have a list of remaining bits of content
-  - you can use tools like (what's the name of the docstrings thing?), but don't be too lazy
+2. **Add bullet-point notes as you go along.** No need to add too much detail, since the specific content will likely change as the project progresses.
+Add the bare minimum, e.g. the names of features and what their purpose.
+Just enough to remind you what you need to write about when the time comes.
+3. **Fill in the blanks when possible.** Periodically review the file and, when a feature is closed/complete, you can write the documentation for it.
+This way, you can get as much documentation done during the project as possible, reducing the workload right at the end.

+Feel free to use nifty features like [docstrings](https://en.wikipedia.org/wiki/Docstring) from which certain docs can be auto-generated, but don't be too lazy!
+Docs are important and need to be taken seriously.

+Following the above three steps, you'll be able to deliver on your documentation requirements without all the painful drawbacks.
+Happy writing!